With today’s newest changes to AOSC OS packages, we have decided to split the

 Please update your

-A recently released version of TCPDump has addressed the following security vulnerabilities:
+A recently released update to cURL has addressed a security vulnerability: